Your Health & Safety half-year roundup

 Here’s how things work

-Whenever our clients give us a call, we log the details in our CRM system.
+Whenever our clients contact us, we log the details in our CRM system.
 From there, we’ve built detailed dashboards that let us track advice enquiries across our client base, from which sectors are calling most often to the top topics and trends shaping the health and safety landscape.

 We also keep a close eye on the number of enforcement cases we’ve supported clients through.
 By analysing this data, we gain valuable insights that help us continually improve our advice and stay one step ahead of emerging risks.